-- 6. (1) (a) Subject to the provisions of subsection (2), a member or an alternate member of the Board shall hold office for a periods of three years and shall, upon the expiry of his or her term of office but subject to the provisions of paragraph (b) of this subsection, be eligible for reappointment. - (b) No member of the Board referred to in section 4(1)(b), (c), (e), (f), (g), (h), (i) or (j) or, where applicable, his or her alternate shall be eligible for reappointment unless he or she has been renominated as contemplated in that section. - (2) A member or an alternate member of the Board shall cease to hold office - - (a) if such member or alternate member becomes subject to any disqualification contemplated in section 5; - (b) if such member or alternate member by notice in writing addressed and delivered to the Minister, resigns as a member or an alternate member of the Board; - (c) if such member or alternate member is removed from office under subsection (3); - (d) if, where applicable, such member's or alternate member's nomination as a member or an alternate member of the Board is withdrawn by notice in writing addressed and delivered to the Minister by the person who has nominated him or her; - (e) in the case of such member, if he or she is absent from three consecutive meetings of the Board without leave of the Board or, in the case of such alternate member, if he or she is so absent during the absence or vacancy in the office of the member of the Board to whom he or she has been appointed as alternate member; or - (f) in the case of a member or, where applicable, an alternate member referred to in section 4(1)(a), (b), (c) or (d), if he or she ceases to hold the qualification by virtue of which he or she was appointed as a member or an alternate member of the Board. - (3) The Minister in consultation with the Board and, where applicable, with the person who has nominated the member or alternate member of the Board concerned may at any time, after having afforded that member or alternate member an opportunity to be heard or to make representations to him or her, remove that member or alternate member from office if the Minister is satisfied that such member or alternate member is for whatever reason unfit or unable to effectively perform his or her functions on the Board or to represent the interests which he or she is for the purposes of this Act required to represent. - (4) If a member or an alternate member of the Board for any reason ceases to hold office before the expiry of his or her term of office, the Minister may, having regard to the provisions of section 4, appoint another person in his or her stead to hold office for the unexpired period of his or her term of office.
+- (2) A member or an alternate member of the Board shall cease to hold office - - (a) if such member or alternate member becomes subject to any disqualification contemplated in section 5; - (b) if such member or alternate member by notice in writing addressed and delivered to the Minister, resigns as a member or an alternate member of the Board; - (c) if such member or alternate member is removed from office under subsection (3); - (d) if, where applicable, such member's or alternate member's nomination as a member or an alternate member of the Board is withdrawn by notice in writing addressed and delivered to the Minister by the person who has nominated him or her; - (e) in the case of such member, if he or she is absent from three consecutive meetings of the Board without leave of the Board or, in the case of such alternate member, if he or she is so absent during the absence or vacancy in the office of the member of the Board to whom he or she has been appointed as alternate member; or

+(f) [paragraph (f) deleted by Act 6 of 2006]

+- (3) The Minister in consultation with the Board and, where applicable, with the person who has nominated the member or alternate member of the Board concerned may at any time, after having afforded that member or alternate member an opportunity to be heard or to make representations to him or her, remove that member or alternate member from office if the Minister is satisfied that such member or alternate member is for whatever reason unfit or unable to effectively perform his or her functions on the Board or to represent the interests which he or she is for the purposes of this Act required to represent. - (4) If a member or an alternate member of the Board for any reason ceases to hold office before the expiry of his or her term of office, the Minister may, having regard to the provisions of section 4, appoint another person in his or her stead to hold office for the unexpired period of his or her term of office.

-Meetings and decisions of Board
+7. Meetings and decisions of Board